thermalogic/RustSEUIF97/README_Python.md

 ## Acceleration Methods

-* Loop Tiling Method: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.
+* Loop Tiling: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

-* Scaling Method for Derivatively Related Polynomial Evaluation: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
+* Scaling for Derivatively Related Polynomial Computation: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
 The remaining values are derived via multiplication or division by the base.
 This approach eliminates redundant calculations and significantly boosts performance.

 ## What's New in SEUIF97 2